lrobidou/kbf/README.md

 # What is this repository ?
 This repository contains a slightly modified version of https://github.com/Kingsford-Group/kbf.
 Indeed, the dependecies of kbf have changed a bit and thus it not not so easy to use anymore.
 Moreover, it it seemed to lack a way to index a fasta/fastq file and compare it to another file, making it hard to compare other tools to it.
+This is now allowed on this version of kbf.

+Youc can check the changes made since the fork here: https://github.com/lrobidou/kbf/compare/start...master
 ================================================